ArturMoczulski/advanced-stream-stats/README.md

 ## Features

-* Basic user auth functionality
+* ✅ Basic user auth functionality

-* Annual and monthly subscrption plans
+* ✅ Annual and monthly subscrption plans

-* Metrics dashboard with placeholder data
+* ✅ Metrics dashboard with placeholder data

-* Canceling a subscription throught the user account
+* ✅ Canceling a subscription throught the user account

-* Subscription payment with rebilling needs to be implemented with Braintree.
+* ✅ Subscription payment with rebilling needs to be implemented with Braintree.
 Needs to support CC and PayPal payments.

-* The UX needs to be built as a SPA
+* ✅ The UX needs to be built as a SPA

+## Demo

 ## Quick Start